Subroto Das (doctor): Works

+He collaborated with Nobel Laureate Muhammad Yunus to conceptualize boat ambulance services for the riverine delta regions of Bangladesh, aiming to improve emergency care access and evacuation following natural disasters.

-Das gave a TED talk about his journey and his work at a TED (conference) organised by the Indian Institute of Management Ranchi in 2013.
+Das gave a TED talk about his journey and his work at a TED conference organised by the Indian Institute of Management Ranchi in 2013.

 For his services to the field of medicine through his foundation, Das was conferred with the Padma Shri award in 2017 by then President of India, Pranab Mukherjee.

 Organisational Impact

 According to an impact assessment study conducted by the Tata Institute of Social Sciences and Axis Bank Foundation in 2015, released by then Union Minister of State for Finance Jayant Sinha, Lifeline Foundation developed a highway rescue response model that was among those used in designing EMS services in India.
 The study noted that the foundation worked on utilizing existing healthcare infrastructure and coordinating with emergency rescue departments.
 In 2007, Gujarat became the first state in India to pass Emergency Medical Services legislation, with Lifeline Foundation participating in the process.

 Writings and editorial work

 Dr Das authored a book, Prepare to Respond on the challenges of reconstruction of Sri Lankan emergency and disaster management services post the Tsunami.

+In 2024, he co-edited BMC@75: A Legacy of Learning and Healing, a commemorative coffee table book published by the Baroda Medical College Alumni Association (BMCAA) to mark the 75th anniversary of the college.

-Das served as Chief Editor of EMSIndia®, a peer reviewed journal on EMS.
-He was also the Founding Editor of the Asian EMS Journal, published by the Singapore based Asian Association of EMS.
+Das served as chief editor of EMSIndia®, a peer-reviewed journal on EMS.
+He was also the founding editor of the Asian EMS Journal, published by the Singapore based Asian Association of EMS.